What is nausea?

 Causes of diarrhea

 Diarrhea can have many causes.
 Identifying its cause can only come after all symptoms have been evaluated.
-An experienced FastMed healthcare provider can help you find out the reason for the diarrhea, and suggest treatment options.
-The diarrhea causes below are not comprehensive.
+An experienced FastMed healthcare provider can help you find out the reason for diarrhea, and suggest treatment options.
+Diarrhea causes below are not comprehensive.

 Food or water contaminated with bacteria: This is not a pleasant condition, but is usually not too serious.
 Visit a healthcare provider if you become concerned.

 Viruses: A variety of viruses can cause diarrhea.
-The diarrhea itself is usually not too serious, but it depends on the severity of other symptoms.
+Diarrhea itself is usually not too serious, but it depends on the severity of other symptoms.